-Not only are patients in the ‘at risk’ groups demonstrating cholesterol greater than that recommended by NICE and AMA*, patients we do not expect to have raised cholesterol have scores as high as 7.5mmol/l (upper recommended limit 5.2mmol/l.)
+Not only are patients in the ‘at risk’ groups demonstrating cholesterol greater than that recommended by NICE and AMA*, but patients we do not expect to have raised cholesterol have also scored as high as 7.5mmol/l (upper recommended limit 5.2mmol/l.)
 These are patients in their early thirties and forties maintaining healthy diets and vigorous exercise regimes.

 For many years we have recognised the link between patients who enjoy lavish lifestyles, rich fatty diets and who fail to participate in regular exercise with poorly managed cholesterol.
 Today, however, we are further confirming the importance of genetics in cholesterol control.

 Cholesterol is a lipid (fat), produced by your own body, mainly by the cells in your liver.
 Cholesterol in small amounts is important to your health.
 In large quantities, however, the cholesterol builds up and produces fatty lumps in your blood vessels, collectively called ‘atheroma’.
 This leads to a condition known as ‘atherosclerosis’ which is the hardening of arteries.